Xinglab/rPGA/README.md

 SNP ids in the given VCF file..

-If —-rnaedit is used, rPGA will also output bam files containing reads that overlap RNA editing sites
+If —-rnaedit is used, rPGA will also output bam files containing reads that overlap RNA editing sites:
   1. hap1.chrom.rnaedit.bam
   2. hap2.chrom.rnaedit.bam

 If —-writeBam flag is used, rPGA will output allele specific bam files:
   1. hap1.chrom.bam
   2. hap2.chrom.bam

 If --consensus flag is used, rPGA will output one consensus bam file:
   1. consensus.chrom.bam

 Usage: Allele Specific Bam Files
 --------------------------------